abstiles/deluminate/README.md

  * Other images (in particular JPEGs) are typically photos that are often unrecognizable when inverted, so avoid inverting these.

-### Low Contrast Only ###
+### Low Contrast ###
-**[NEW]** This mode does not invert the luminance of the site.
+This mode does not invert the luminance of the site.
 It only lowers the contrast.
 Useful for sites that are mostly dark but have large, bright sections that are distracting.

+### Dim ###
+**[NEW]** This mode does not invert the luminance of the site.
+It lowers the brightness only.

 Installation
 ------------